felipesanches/openscad/README.md

 To build OpenSCAD, you need some libraries and tools.
 The version numbers in brackets specify the versions which have been used for development.
-Other versions may or may not work as well.
+Other versions may not work very well, or at all.

-If you're using a newer version of Ubuntu, you can install these libraries from aptitude.
-If you're using Mac, or an older Linux, there are build scripts that download and compile the libraries from source.
+If you're using Mac or Linux, there are build scripts that download and compile updated versions of libraries from source.
 Follow the instructions for the platform you're compiling on below.

 * [Qt4 (4.4 - 4.7)](http://www.qt.nokia.com/)
 * [CGAL (3.6 - 4.0.2)](http://www.cgal.org/)